Goñicutac, Astobamba & Warawtampu Day Trip - Photo 1, Goñicutac, Astobamba & Warawtampu Day Trip

 • 1 review

-After a fulfilling day, we will return to Cerro de Pasco and drop you back at your accommodation around 6 pm.
+As this insightful day draws to a close, we will return to Cerro de Pasco, dropping you off at your accommodation by approximately 6 pm.

 Included